unstoppabledomains/dev-docs/manage-domains/delegating-transactions.md

 `Resolver` is an entity that is related to CNS only.
 There is no resolver address for UNS.
 :::

 Most `Registry` and `Resolver` methods have meta-transaction support, which allows you to delegate transactions to another party.
-Generally, meta-transactions allow users to sign messages to control their domains that are then submitted to the registry by a different party.
-This enables Unstoppable to submit transactions on behalf of users so that the user can still manage their domains in a self-custodial capacity without any gas.
+Generally, meta-transactions allow members to sign messages to control their domains that are then submitted to the registry by a different party.
+This enables Unstoppable to submit transactions on behalf of members so that the member can still manage their domains in a self-custodial capacity without any gas.

-Meta-transactions work by having users sign function calls along with a nonce.
+Meta-transactions work by having members sign function calls along with a nonce.
 They then send that signed function call over to a different party.
 That party calls the meta-transaction-enabled function on the `Registry` or `Resolver`.
 For most management methods, there is a method with meta-transaction support that has a `For` suffix at the end.
 The meta-transaction method then checks the permission for a domain against the address recovered from the signed message sent to the function, unlike the base method that checks it against the submitter of the transaction e.g. `msg.sender`.

 <figure>

 ![Example meta-transaction flow](/images/meta-transaction-2112.svg)

 <figcaption>Example meta-transaction flow</figcaption>
 </figure>